 - Message extensions: Give searchers the ability to send a message or email.

-In the above example, this dental ad used a sitelink extension (Contact Us, Dental Bridges, etc) to their website pages.
+In the above example, this dental google ad used a sitelink extension (Contact Us, Dental Bridges, etc) to their website pages.
 They also used a promotion extension to show they offer a deal of up to $600 off teeth whitening.

 Need help determining which ad extensions can be the most beneficial for your dental practice?